stephaneworkspace/backupmysystemusb2ub/README.rst

    sudo blkid

-Find your device and for change the label.
-If the device master UUID is the same as the slave UUID (if you cancel in copy img to slave), you have to put a date upper on master than slave
+Find your device and to change the label if the device master UUID is the same as the slave UUID (for exemple: if you cancel in copying temporary img to disk slave), you have to put a date upper on master than slave

 *Warning* UUID is not Label !